Rising Sun badge: Design changes

 In 1949, when Corps and Regimental badges were reintroduced, the badge was changed again.
-The wording on the scroll was changed to read "Australian Military Forces", deleting the word "Commonwealth".
+The wording on the scroll was changed to read "Australian Military Forces", removing the word "Commonwealth".
 Nevertheless, the earlier badge remained in common use with recruit training units until at least the late 1960s.
 Regimental badges replaced the Rising Sun badge on the side of slouch hats where available.

 Following the ascent of Her Majesty Queen Elizabeth II to the throne, the Crown on the badge was consequently changed from a King's (Tudor) Crown to the St. Edward's Crown on the 1956 version.

 In 1969, the badge was again modified to incorporate the Federation Star and Torse Wreath from the original 1902 version of the badge.
 In 1972, the scroll wording was shortened again to "Australia".
 However, due to the number of older badges still held in stock this badge was not produced for issue until the late 1980s.